worldbank/NTL_Harmonizer/README.md

   - Move these files to the folder in this directory: `data/dmspcomps/` that was created when you initialized the `config.py` file in step 3.
 (Or you can set this to be your browser's download location.)

 #### 4B: Download VIIRS-DNB data
+*Note:* As of February 2022, the most recent annual composite via Earth Observation Group (EOG) is for the year 2020.
+Paid subscriptions may be available for more recent data, but you will need to inquire with the EOG website.

 VIIRS-DNB source (Earth Observation Group's Version 2 annual composites: https://eogdata.mines.edu/products/vnl/#annual_v2)

 EOG requires a user account to download data.
 This is free and easy to do but makes automatic downloading more complex.